 While many of the major economies on the continent including Nigeria, Egypt, and South Africa seek to explore new opportunities in the digital economy and reduce their overwhelming dependence on export of natural resources or even tourism, the consensual thinking is that there is a need to be both cautious and strategic in adopting policies on data rights, protection, and storage; and taxing digital goods and services that will not leave the continent empty of dividends.

 Since the early 90s, many African countries have embraced liberalization and deregulation as key economic policies to open once closed sectors to competition and expand local markets.
 The increasing digitization of their economies have also exposed the underbelly of deregulation as well as open up new challenges on whether and how to tax digital transactions that cover services and goods in-country or across borders.

-While the likes of Facebook, Twitter, Amazon and Alibaba are increasingly dominating the new ecommerce sector for delivery of services and goods, African governments are debating whether and how to tax these new economic engagements.
+While the likes of Facebook, Twitter, Amazon and Alibaba are increasingly dominating the new ecommerce sector for delivery of services and goods, according to US trade data reports, African governments are debating whether and how to tax these new economic engagements.
 They are also beginning to contend with the arguments over what constitutes the limit or extent of data sovereignty.
 Most tax regimes in Africa do not cover digital trades and there is global pressure by the big tech companies on developing economies not to tax digital transactions so as not to stifle growth of global ecommerce or even trade liberalization.

 “Liberalization of digital trade will actually weaken the ability of developing countries to generate resources for, as well as undertake, digital industrialization and the investment in public services necessary to achieve the Sustainable Development Goals [SDGs],” said Deborah James in her presentation on Implications of Tax-Related Provisions in Digital Trade at the PAC event in Nairobi.